 Asbestos on navy ships is everywhere.
 The Navy chose to use asbestos due to its resistance to heat and chemical damage, tensile strength, and its budget-friendly price tag.

 And you’ll find tons of asbestos on ships.
 There are over 300 asbestos-containing materials used.
-Everywhere from sleeping quarters to mess halls and boiler rooms all contain materials made from asbestos.
+Everywhere from sleeping quarters to mess halls to engine and boiler rooms all contain materials made from asbestos.

-Luckily, in the mid-1970 people started realizing the health risks caused by exposure to asbestos.
+Luckily, in the mid-1970 people started realizing the health risks caused by exposure to asbestos insulation.

 There May Still Be Asbestos Found on Navy Ships Today

-While today there are fewer products containing asbestos aboard Navy ships and shipyards, there is still a threat of exposure.
+While today there are fewer products containing asbestos on Navy ships and shipyards, there is still a threat of asbestos exposure.
 That’s because it’s still permissible to use asbestos if they can’t find a suitable alternative.

 And while the Navy tries to remove as much existing asbestos from its ships, it’s no easy feat.
 Asbestos because more brittle as it ages.
 Removal is tedious and hazardous to workers and they must follow strict safety guidelines to keep themselves safe.

-Also, despite the Navy’s actions to remove the hazardous material, it’s not uncommon to find it aboard today’s ships.
+Also, despite the Navy’s actions to remove the hazardous material, it’s not uncommon to find it aboard today’s naval vessels.

 How Someone is Exposed to Asbestos

-Unfortunately, exposure to asbestos is easier than you think.
+Unfortunately, risk of asbestos exposure is easier than you think.
 When someone works aboard a ship built using asbestos materials, they inhale the asbestos fibers.
 Those fibers embed themselves in the layer of tissue surrounding the lungs.

 Asbestos causes genetic and cellular damage that cause tumors and mesothelioma cancer.
 And it doesn’t happen right away.
 Instead, the damage happens over the course of several decades.